agoragames/activity_feed/README.markdown

 end
 ```

+* `redis`: The Redis connection instance to be used.
+* `namespace`: Namespace to isolate ActivityFeed data in Redis.
+* `aggregate`: Determines whether or not, by default, various calls will pull from the aggregate activity feed for a user.
+* `aggregate_key`: Further isolates the aggregate ActivityFeed data.
+* `page_size`: Number of activity feed items to be retrieved per-page.

 ### Advanced configuration options

-ActivityFeed supports loading items from your ORM (e.g. ActiveRecord) or your ODM (e.g. Mongoid)
-with the `item_loader` configuration option when a page for a user's activity feed is requested.
+* `item_loader`: ActivityFeed supports loading items from your ORM (e.g. ActiveRecord) or your ODM (e.g. Mongoid) with the `item_loader` configuration option when a page for a user's activity feed is requested.
 This option should be set to a Proc that will be called passing the item ID as its only argument.

 For example: